namtoki/English/wordlist.md

 linen*:                             Fold up the linen when you get out of bed.
 locate:                             He caused a sensation when, against nearly impossible odds, he located the royal tomb.
 lodge:                              He inherited his mother's chain of lodges and inns, so now he is a millionaire.
+logic:
 luckily:                            Luckily, he was able to obtain a truck driver's license and get a job at the grocery store.
 luxury:                             I deposited half of my bonus in the bank and spent the rest on a luxury trip to Mexico.
+magician:                           The magician thrilled her audience with some skillful tricks.
 maid:                               The maid blushed when she opened her mailbox to find his name.
 mailbox:                            The maid blushed when she opened her mailbox to find his name.
 maintenance:                        The manual combines good maintenance advice with helpful illustrations.